-- 5.6.1 Development within the erosion hazard of an apparent river or stream valley or the meander belt of a non-apparent (unconfined) valley shall not be permitted. - 5.6.2 Stabilization works within the erosion hazard of an apparent river or stream valley or the meander belt of a non-apparent (unconfined) valley to allow for future/proposed development or an increase in development envelope or area shall not be permitted. - 5.6.3 Development associated with new and/or the expansion of existing trailer parks/campgrounds within the erosion hazard of an apparent river or stream valley or the meander belt of a non-apparent (unconfined) valley shall not be permitted.
+- 5.6.2 Stabilization works within the erosion hazard of an apparent river or stream valley or the meander belt of a non-apparent (unconfined) valley to allow for future/proposed development or an increase in development envelope or area shall not be permitted. - 5.6.3 Development associated with new and/or the expansion of existing trailer parks/campgrounds within the erosion hazard of an apparent river or stream valley or the meander belt of a non-apparent (unconfined) valley shall not be permitted.